Thorrington

 Thorrington is a village and civil parish in the Tendring district of Essex, England.
 It lies 5 km east of Wivenhoe and 3 km north of Brightlingsea.
-The striking medieval flint church is dedicated to Mary Magdalene, and the patrons of the church are St John's College, Cambridge.
+The striking medieval flint church is dedicated to Mary Magdalene, and the patrons of the church are St John's College, Cambridge.At the 2021 census the parish had a population of 1,429.

 Thorrington is mentioned in the Domesday Book as Torinduna.
 From handwritten sources held by the Church, Thorrington has also been known as Turituna (1152–71); Torritona (1202), Thurituna (1237), Thurington (1248), Thurinton (1253).
 Thorinton (1255), Tornidune (1272), Tyriton (1274), Thornton (1285), Thoriton (1295), Thoweryngton (1476), Thurrington (1594).

 Geography

 On the west side, the Tenpenny Brook forms the parish boundary between Thorrington and Alresford.
 At the point where the brook flows into the Alresford Creek (a branch of the Colne Estuary) stands Thorrington Mill.
 This is a tide mill built in 1831 and now a Grade II* listed building.
 The east and northern boundaries of the parish are bounded by the Saltwater Brook.
 Where the Saltwater Brook flows into Flag Creek (formerly Borefleet Creek or Byrflytt) is the former site of another Tidal Mill.

-The village is now almost connected by recently-built (2000s) housing to Thorrington Cross, a hamlet of mixed industrial & retail premises, smallholdings and inter-war ribbon development villas at the crossroads of the B1029 (the Brightlingsea road) and the B1027 (Wivenhoe to Clacton).
+The village is now almost connected by recently built (2000s) housing to Thorrington Cross, a hamlet of mixed industrial & retail premises, smallholdings and inter-war ribbon development villas at the crossroads of the B1029 (the Brightlingsea road) and the B1027 (Wivenhoe to Clacton).

 The Colchester to Clacton railway line passes just to the north of the village.
 Thorrington's station - spelled 'Thorrington' on the Ordnance Survey map, but 'Thorington' as far as the railway companies were concerned - was opened in 1867, and closed in 1957.
 Great Bentley station is now the closest rail station, located around 2 miles north-east of the village.